 In this section:

-It currently takes around a month for HM Revenue & Customs (HMRC) to process applications for VAT registration, although it can take longer if they need to carry out additional checks.
+It currently takes around 2 weeks for HM Revenue & Customs (HMRC) to process the majority of applications for VAT registration.
+Applications made through the online system tend to be processed quicker.

 You must start keeping records and account for VAT from the date when you were required to register, even if you have not received your VAT registration number and certificate.
 If you are registering voluntarily, you must account for VAT from the date you asked for on your application form.